CricHeroes

 Check out this blog: Top 10 Richest Cricket Boards In The World

-Why Didn’t India Collect Asia Cup Trophy?
+Why Did India Not Collect the Asia Cup 2025 Trophy?

 India’s Asia Cup 2025 win in Dubai came with an unexpected twist.
 Even after beating Pakistan by 5 wickets, the team did not collect the trophy on the podium.